 The Crown Procedure

-In order to place a dental crown, generally, two dental appointments are required.
-Once your dentist is able to determine that you indeed need a crown, here is what you can expect at each of the two appointments.
+To place a dental crown, generally, two dental appointments are required.
+Once your dentist can determine that you indeed need a crown, here is what you can expect at each of the two appointments.

 The First Appointment